denidiasjr/FindExtension/README.md

 # FindExtension

-Just a simple way to find files in your computer by extension.
+Just a simple way to find files in your computer by extension 🙂

 ```python